 Triumph of St. Thomas Aquinas over Averroes, Benozzo Gozzoli

-Mr. Briggs starts the week with the ongoing translation of Summa Theologica, his Summary Against Modern Thought: God and Natural Effects.
+Mr. Briggs starts the week with the ongoing translation of Summa Contra Gentiles, his Summary Against Modern Thought: God and Natural Effects.
 Also, when is a theory true?
 On the usefulness of trolley-car thought experiments in the Power To Kill Without Detection.
 He speaks on a distinction I did not appreciate before: There Are No Such Thing As Gays (Or Trannies).
 Ask not for whom the bell tolls.
 It tolls for Statistical Significance.
 Plus, a failed argument against free will.
 To finish his busy week: This Week In Doom – We Are All Seattle Now Edition.

 A troubling report from a survivor of the non-binary trans-gender industry.